habitus-eu/HabitusGUI/README.md

 **In Windows:** Open Windows Powershell.
 **In Linux:** Open Linux Command prompt.
+**In Mac:** Open Terminal app.

 7. cd to the folder 'HabitusDocker' folder that you just created.

 8. Type `docker build -t habitus-app .`

 This will build a Docker image with R, HabitusGUI and all it's software dependencies.

 #### 2.2 Run the docker image